RegExp

 returns null

-or single match objects (if flag /g
+or a single match object (if flag /g

 is not set).